theobald-software/theobald-software.github.io/content/_en/board-connector/datasource-deltaq.md

 {: .box-note }
 **Note:** To use the DeltaQ component, you need to adjust settings in your SAP system, see [SAP Customizing](./sap-customizing/customizing-for-deltaq).

+{% include _content/en/datasource-deltaq/misc-deltaq.md %}

+---

 More information on working with the DeltaQ Connector component is provided in the following sections.

----

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}